Brunei: Law of Offshore

 - to conduct on-site inspection;

-- to be given notice of significant charges in ownership and key personnel (which respectively attract consent procedures for Brunei headquartered banks); and
+- to be given notice of significant changes in ownership and key personnel (which respectively attract consent procedures for Brunei headquartered banks); and

 - to investigate and take action in appropriate cases of criminal or unlawful acts and when the circumstances of the bank justify intervention;